17+ Must Have .NET Developer Tools - The Essential List

 We are currently using the built-in NuGet Server in Visual Studio Team Services.
 But MyGet is a great alternative that I have used in the past.
 Using MyGet, you can create public (or private) NuGet, npm,Bower and other types of feeds.
 It's free for public feeds and very reasonably priced for private.
 Did I mention that there's a 15% MyGet discount as an elmah.io customer? ;)

 I have been using all sorts of source control systems (GitHub, GitLab, Bitbucket, etc.), issue trackers (Trac, Jira, YouTrack, etc.) and build servers (CruiseControl.NET, TeamCity, etc.).
-I must admit that Microsoft Team Foundation Server and even the first versions of Visual Studio Online (now VSTS) always seemed like a joke to me.
-But in the recent years, VSTS simply replaced every of the mentioned tools.
+I must admit that Microsoft Team Foundation Server and even the first versions of Visual Studio Online (now Azure DevOps) always seemed like a joke to me.
+But in the recent years, Azure DevOps simply replaced every of the mentioned tools.
 It took some years, but today it is AWESOME!

 We monitor your websites